Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Consequences**

 The use of the Factory pattern in the current design allows us to have the following consequence:
-- As we previously stated, when we create a new class, we already have, in this case, a draw method, since it extends the class Element.
-To make it specific to the class, we'll only have to **Override** the draw method.
+- As we previously stated, when we create a new class, we already have, in this case, a Position object and all of its methods, since it extends the Element class.

 #### HAVING ONLY ONE INSTANCE OF THE CLASS 'GAME'